-4 Implemented Procedures
+4 Implemented procedures

-Methods implemented in package DCluster can be classified as general and focused, as discussed by several authors [2] [18].
+Methods implemented in package DCluster can be classified as general and focused, as discussed by several authors, such as Besag and Newell (1991) and Tango (1995).
 This distinction is made depending on whether they search for clusters over all the study regions or they assess the presence of a cluster just around a given region.